duniter/duniter/doc/Protocol.md

 * Field `Currency` is not empty.
 * Field `Issuers` is a multiline field whose lines are Base58 strings of 44 characters.
-* Field `Inputs` is a multiline field whose lines starts with an integer, followed by a colon, a source character (either `T`, `D`), a colon, a SHA-1 hash and an integer value
+* Field `Inputs` is a multiline field whose lines starts with an integer, followed by a colon, a source character (either `T`, `D`), a colon, an integer, a colon, a SHA-1 hash and an integer value
 * Field `Outputs` is a multiline field whose lines starts by a Base58 string, followed by a colon and an integer value
 * Signatures of `Issuers` are provided and **ALL** verify this structure

 #### Example 1

-Key `HsLShA` sending 30 coins to key `BYfWYF` using 1 source transaction (its value is not known but could be 30).
+Key `HsLShA` sending 30 coins to key `BYfWYF` using 1 source transaction (its value is not known but could be 30) written in block #3.

     Version: 1
     Currency: beta_brousouf
     Issuers:
     HsLShAtzXTVxeUtQd7yi5Z5Zh4zNvbu8sTEZ53nfKcqY
     Inputs:
-    0:T:D717FEC1993554F8EAE4CEA88DE5FBB6887CFAE8:30
+    0:T:3:D717FEC1993554F8EAE4CEA88DE5FBB6887CFAE8:30
     Outputs:
     BYfWYFrsyjpvpFysgu19rGK3VHBkz4MqmQbNyEuVU64g:25
     HsLShAtzXTVxeUtQd7yi5Z5Zh4zNvbu8sTEZ53nfKcqY:5